domfarolino/blog/_posts/2016-6-26-CLRS-Problem-2.1.md

 There are many ways look at this problem.
 I'll start with a few ways I found to logically come about the answer and then follow up with a formal proof.

-First we need to realize the goal is not to go through all $log(n)$ levels of recursion.
-Instead we want to [stop short](https://www.youtube.com/watch?v=IzkEFWrMVys) when the length of an input array reaches some size $k$.

-At some point we'll get $\frac{n}{k}$ subarrays of length $k$.
-These subarrays will be the leaves of the recursion tree.
-We need to figure out how many levels

 Let's briefly go over why merge sort takes $O(nlog(n))$ time.
 Here's a quick table outlining the recursion tree produced by mergesort.